Binospec FAQ

 Non-sidereal targets

 The MMT can track non-sidereal targets that have a JPL Horizons ephemeris.
-We have tested acquiring and track a solar system object for imaging by tracking with the MMT and offsetting the telescope to put the object into one of the two Binospec imaging fields of view.
+We have tested acquiring and tracking a solar system object for imaging by tracking with the MMT and offsetting the telescope to put the object into one of the two Binospec imaging fields of view.
+However, there are difficulties with this method because Binospec wants to lock onto guide stars before starting an exposure, so users with non-sidereal objects have typically tracked sidereally and let the non-sidereal target drift.
 We recommend that you contact MMT staff so we can set up communication between PI, instrument scientist and queue observers before such an observation.

-Taking spectra of a non-sidereal target will be more involved because acquiring it onto the slit will not use the RA/Dec and Gaia stars.
-If you plan to do such an observation, please get in touch with MMT staff so we can coordinate with the Binospec instrument team.
+Taking spectra of a non-sidereal target is more involved because acquiring it onto the slit will not use the RA/Dec and Gaia stars.
+One method is to pre-plan a sidereal position and PA for a given observation time so that the object moves along the slit.
+If you plan to do such an observation, please get in touch with MMT staff early so we can coordinate with you and the Binospec instrument team.

 Further questions?